 The mattress-in-a-box industry has taken off in recent years.
-Many mattresses purchased online arrive compressed and rolled into a box.
-When you open the package, your mattress quickly inflates, and you might notice it gives off a strange smell.
+Many mattresses bought online arrive compressed and rolled into a box.
+When you open the package, your mattress quickly inflates.
+You might notice it gives off a strange smell.

 This odor comes from the various chemicals used to make your mattress flame-retardant.
-It may be somewhat unpleasant, but it isn’t necessarily harmful.
+It may be somewhat unpleasant, but it’s not necessarily harmful.

 Mattresses carrying the CertiPUR-US certification often still have an odor, even though this certification means they contain no toxic chemicals or heavy metals.
 Even some natural or organic mattresses have a strange smell when you first unwrap them.

 Customer reviews often mention off-gassing.
 If you’re particularly sensitive to smells, you may want to check what other people have to say.